 With each oven’s details in mind, let’s take a step back now and consider how these features stack up in context.
-After all, big numbers and claims may be eye-catching, but what makes a difference when it comes to finding the right pizza oven for you?
+After all, big numbers and claims may be eye-catching, but what makes a difference in finding the right pizza oven for you?

-Whether you’re looking for an oven that is sleek and portable or one that’s on the bigger side, you’ll probably want the oven to look good.
-After all, whatever the model, size, capability, or price, a pizza oven will always represent a significant investment, and you aren’t going to want to spend all that money just to get an eyesore.
+Whether you’re looking for a sleek and portable oven or one on the bigger side, you’ll probably want the oven to look good.
+After all, whatever the model, size, capability, or price, a pizza oven will always represent a significant investment, and you aren’t want to spend all that money just to get an eyesore.

-Simultaneously, all kitchen and cookware appliances need to strike a balance between form and function, and pizza ovens are no different.
+Simultaneously, all kitchen and cookware appliances must strike a balance between form and function, and pizza ovens are no different.
 A pretty-looking pizza oven that can’t heat up properly or doesn’t have much room for pizza-making isn’t worth the money.

-Some ovens have certain setups that can make it easier or harder for a pizza to be properly rotated so it doesn’t cook unevenly.
+Some ovens have specific setups that can make it easier or harder for a pizza to be properly rotated so it doesn’t cook unevenly.

 You’ll, thus, want to look for pizza ovens that combine sleek designs with design features that can improve performance, such as easy-to-use ovens, cooking capacity, how portable it is, and so on.

-Needless to say, you aren’t going to want to deal with a pizza oven that’s a hassle to assemble.
+You aren’t want to deal with a pizza oven that’s a hassle to assemble.
 That’s especially true if you’re a newcomer to the world of pizza oven cooking, as many of Gozney Group and Ooni’s customers are likely to be.

-While they both sometimes target commercial buyers in hotels and restaurants, part of the appeal of ovens like these is that they are designed for and by pizza lovers outside of the corporate sphere.
+While they sometimes target commercial buyers in hotels and restaurants, some of the appeals of ovens like these is that they are designed for and by pizza lovers outside of the corporate sphere.

 Thus, these ovens’ target audience isn’t professionals or people who can or likely want to spend forever putting together a complex piece of machinery.